 - geneIds A vector of gene identifiers that defines the selected list of genes.
 This is often the output of a test for differential expression among two sample groups.
 For experiments using Affymetrix expression arrays, this should be a vector of Entrez Gene IDs.
-If you are using the YEAST annotation package, the vector will consist of FIXME. - universeGeneIds A vector of gene identifiers that defines the universe of possible genes.
+If you are using the YEAST annotation package, the vector will consist of yeast systematic names. - universeGeneIds A vector of gene identifiers that defines the universe of possible genes.
 We recommend using the set of gene IDs that result from non-specific filtering.
 The identifiers should be of the same type as the geneIds; for Affymetrix arrays, these will be Entrez Gene IDs. - annotation A string giving the name of the annotation data package that corresponds to the chip used in the experiment. - ontology A two-letter string specifying one of the three GO ontologies: BP, CC, or MF.
 The hyperGTest function only tests a single GO ontology at one time. - pvalueCutoff A numeric values between zero and one used as a p-value cutoff for p-values generated by the Hypergeometric test.
 When the test being performed is non-conditional, this is only used as a default value for printing and summarizing the results.
 For a conditional analysis, the cutoff is used during the computation to determine perform the conditioning: child terms with a p-value less than pvalueCutoff are conditioned out of the test for their parent term. - conditional A logical value.
 If TRUE, the test performed uses the conditional algorithm.
+Otherwise, a standard Hypergeometric test is performed.
+When 'conditional(p) == TRUE', the 'hyperGTest' function uses the structure of the GO graph to estimate for each term whether or not there is evidence beyond that which is provided by the term's children to call the term in question statistically overrepresented.
+The algorithm conditions on all child terms that are themselves significant at the specified p-value cutoff.
+Given a subgraph of one of the three GO ontologies, the terms with no child categories are tested first.
+Next the nodes whose children have already been tested are tested.
+If any of a given node's children tested significant, the appropriate conditioning is performed.

-Otherwise, a standard Hypergeometric test is performed. - testDirection A string which can be either "over" or "under".
+testDirection A string which can be either "over" or "under".
 This determines whether the test performed detects over or under represented GO terms.

 '''

 hgCutoff <- 0.001

 params <- new("GOHyperGParams", geneIds = selectedEntrezIds,

-+ universeGeneIds = entrezUniverse, annotation = "hgu95av2",
++ universeGeneIds = entrezUniverse, annotation = "hgu95av2.db",

 + ontology = "BP", pvalueCutoff = hgCutoff, conditional = FALSE,

 + testDirection = "over")

 '''